check-spelling-sandbox/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 ### <a name="INVALID_XMS_DISCRIMINATOR_VALUE" />INVALID_XMS_DISCRIMINATOR_VALUE

-**Output Message**: The value of x-ms-dicriminator-value is not in the discriminator enum list: {0}.
+**Output Message**: The value of x-ms-discriminator-value is not in the discriminator enum list: {0}.

-**Description**: If a discriminator has an enum list, the x-ms-dicriminator-value must in the enum list.
+**Description**: If a discriminator has an enum list, the x-ms-discriminator-value must in the enum list.

 **How to fix the violation**: Add the value into the enum list or correct the value.

 ### <a name="DISCRIMINATOR_PROPERTY_NOT_FOUND" />DISCRIMINATOR_PROPERTY_NOT_FOUND

 **Output Message**: Missing discriminator in base model.
-This derived model has x-ms-dicriminator-value: {0}.
+This derived model has x-ms-discriminator-value: {0}.

-**Description**: x-ms-dicriminator-value is defined, but base model doesn't have discriminator field.
+**Description**: x-ms-discriminator-value is defined, but base model doesn't have discriminator field.

 **How to fix the violation**: Check whether it needs.
 If needs, add discriminator field in base model.